Say I Do in JoCo

 The excellent news is that there will be 2 wedding expos in the month of January in Johnston County.
 Locals are welcome.
 Non-locals are also welcome.
 If you live in the Triangle area, or in any area surrounding JoCo, but you don't want a Raleigh wedding, or you want a little hint of a destination wedding without having to travel so far... come get to know JoCo.
 We've got bride-choice wedding venues and southern hospitality at the ready.

-The 2nd Annual Bridal Expo is happening at The Farm this Sunday January 10 from 11AM to 4PM.
-This event is FREE but to save time, plan on registering here before you come.
+The 2nd Annual Bridal Expo is happening at The Farm this Sunday January 10 from 11AM to 4PM, and it's FREE.
 There will be dozens of vendors on site for you to talk to about your upcoming big day!
 The Farm itself is also a venue and tours will be conducted every hour beginning at 11:30AM.

 The 2016 Clayton Wedding Expo is on Saturday, January 23, from 11AM to 4PM at The Clayton Center.
 Discover the latest bridal trends as you chat with vendors about everything from venue selection to catering and from bridal fashions to honeymoon destinations.
 The Clayton Wedding Expo is free and open to anyone planning a very special event in the coming months.
-Pre-registration for the Expo is not required, but it is highly recommended and can be done here.
 The first 100 pre-registered brides will receive a free gift bag.

 You can also browse a list of wedding venues in each town within the county at any time at the Johnston County Visitors Bureau website here.
 We are all here to help you say I Do in JoCo!